vuetifyjs/vuetify/packages/docs/src/pages/en/components/tooltips.md

 #### Color

-Tooltip contain `color` prop which allows you to select Tooltip color.
+Tooltip color can be set with the `color` prop.

 <example file="v-tooltip/prop-color" />